rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 Type-1 sectioning nodes define the first child of the sectioning node to be the first node of the declared section.
 Consequently, these nodes can not hold any data that can be used to initialize the declared section.
-That is, because the corresponding section object must be created before the section's first content node will be entered.
+That is because the corresponding section object must be created before the section's first content node will be entered.